A phone call has been made to get this work started.

 Contrary to popular myth, Haitians work hard when there is work to be done that someone will pay you to do.

-My apartment, after this surgery, will be fifteen degrees hotter because there are no longer branches to shade me, but I won’t have to listen to mango’s hit the tin roof day and night, with a noisy crash.
+My apartment, after this tree amputation, will be fifteen degrees hotter because there are no longer branches to shade me, but I won’t have to listen to mango’s hit the tin roof day and night, with a noisy crash.

 In the famous words of some long forgotten philosopher, written on some bathroom wall, ” The longer you wait before doing something,the better the chances you will decide it doesn’t need to be done. ”

-I wish I hadn’t said anything to the East Indian scientists who live upstairs, who then called Elizabeth, who then called the Christianville Public Works Department.
+I wish I hadn’t said anything about the noisy falling mango’s on my roof to the East Indian scientists who live upstairs, who then called Elizabeth, who then called the Christianville Public Works Department.

-Sometimes, it is best to keep your complaint to yourself, hold your tongue, and let things be as they have been.
+Sometimes, it is best to keep your complaint to yourself, hold your tongue, and let things be as they have been a long time before you arrived.